Best Cheap Health Insurance in New Hampshire (2026)

 Methodology

-New Hampshire health insurance rate data for 2025 is from the Centers for Medicare & Medicaid Services (CMS) website.
-ValuePenguin used the CMS public use files (PUFs) to find average rates for different plan tiers and counties.
-Rates are for a 40-year-old with a Silver plan, unless otherwise noted.
-Only plans and insurance companies for which county-level data was included in the CMS Crosswalk file were used in our analysis.
+New Hampshire health insurance rate data for 2026 is from the Centers for Medicare & Medicaid Services website.
+ValuePenguin used the CMS public use files to find average rates for different plan tiers, geographic locations and family sizes.

-Other sources include KFF, NAIC (National Association of Insurance Commissioners), the New Hampshire Department of Health and Human Services (DHHS) and S&P Global Capital IQ.
+Other sources include KFF, the National Association of Insurance Commissioners, the New Hampshire Department of Health and Human Services and S&P Global Capital IQ.

 About the Author